danielshulee/GEISHA-Image-Search/README.md

     │   │
     │   ├── search.py      <- Dependencies to run the search engine
     │   │
-    │   ├── update-data.py <- A script to update this repository's data as new embryo images are created │   │
+    │   ├── update-data.py <- A script to update saved data as new embryo images are created │   │
-    │   └── last-updated,data-updates-log <- Logs to keep track of when images are updated
+    │   ├── last-updated,data-updates-log <- Logs to keep track of when images are updated
-    │
+    │   │
+    │   └── downloaded-search-images <- Input embryos downloaded locally dyring search queries │
     └── img                <- Images for github